-Corporate treasurer John R. Underwood announces after-tax operating profit of $20.8 million for 2003-04 fiscal year at annual shareholders' meeting (July 28).
-Team's then-record financial success, derived in part from the new Lambeau Field Atrium and an increase in stadium capacity of more than 7,000 over the prior year, ups corporation reserve fund to $84.5 million.
+Underwood announces after-tax operating profit of $20.8 million for 2003-04 fiscal year at annual shareholders' meeting (July 28).
+Team's then-record financial success, derived in part from new Lambeau Field Atrium and increase in stadium capacity of more than 7,000 over the prior year, ups corporation reserve fund to $84.5 million.

-John "Red" Cochran, who served the organization for 42 years as an assistant coach and scout – and still was scouting for the team – passes away at age 82 (Sept.
+John "Red" Cochran, who served organization for 42 years as an assistant coach and scout – and still was scouting for team – passes away at age 82 (Sept.
 5).

 White, who helped return glory to Titletown during 1990s, passes away in North Carolina (Dec.
 26).
 Packers fly contingent of roughly 50 to funeral services, apply "92" decal to helmets.

-Minnesota Vikings, swept by the Packers in the regular season, stun Green Bay in Lambeau Field Wild Card playoff, 31-17 (Jan.
+Minnesota Vikings, swept by Packers in the regular season, stun Green Bay in NFC Wild Card playoff at Lambeau Field, 31-17 (Jan.
 9).

-Harlan names Ted Thompson Executive Vice President, General Manager & Director of Football Operations, with full authority over football decisions.
-Sherman becomes Executive Vice President & Head Coach (Jan.
+Harlan names Ted Thompson executive vice president, general manager and director of football operations, with full authority over football decisions.
+Sherman becomes executive vice president and head coach (Jan.
 14).

-First annual Green Bay Packers Fan Fest in the Lambeau Field Atrium is an extraordinary success.
-Favre kicks off the weekend by officially announcing his return for a 15th season (March 11-13).
+First annual Green Bay Packers Fan Fest in Lambeau Field Atrium is extraordinary success.
+Favre kicks off weekend by officially announcing his return for 15th season (March 11-13).

-The Packers and American Family Insurance announce a joint effort, through sales of a pink Packers breast cancer cap, to promote breast cancer awareness, raise funds to support those afflicted and sustain research (July 7).
+The Packers and American Family Insurance announce joint effort, through sales of a pink Packers breast-cancer cap, to promote breast-cancer awareness, raise funds to support those afflicted and sustain research (July 7).
 With goal of $100,000, effort tops $1 million.

-At annual shareholders' meeting (July 27), Larry Weyers reports record $25.4 million profit from operations during 2004-05 fiscal year.
-Team also establishes the Packers Franchise Preservation Fund (PFPF), formerly the corporate reserve.
+At annual shareholders' meeting (July 27), treasurer Larry Weyers reports record $25.4 million profit from operations during 2004-05 fiscal year.
+Team also establishes Packers Franchise Preservation Fund (PFPF), formerly the corporate reserve.

 One day after a 23-17 win over Seattle finalizes the Packers' first losing season since 1991, GM Thompson dismisses Sherman (Jan.
 2).

-Lambeau Field hosts the Frozen Tundra Classic, a collegiate hockey game in which eventual national champion Wisconsin defeats Ohio State, 4-2.
-The event draws 40,890, a virtual sellout and the fourth-largest crowd ever to see an outdoor hockey game (Feb.
+Lambeau Field hosts Frozen Tundra Classic, a collegiate hockey game in which eventual national champion Wisconsin defeats Ohio State, 4-2.
+The event draws 40,890, a virtual sellout and fourth-largest crowd at the time to see an outdoor hockey game (Feb.
 11).

-Annual shareholders meeting moves back to Lambeau Field; treasurer Larry Weyers reports $18 million profit from operations during 2005-06 fiscal year, saying Packers have moved to franchise-high seventh place in NFL team revenue rankings (July 19).
+Annual shareholders' meeting moves back to Lambeau Field; Weyers reports $18 million profit from operations during 2005-06 fiscal year, saying Packers have moved to franchise-high seventh place in NFL team revenue rankings (July 19).

 Team promotes Vicki Vannieuwenhoven to vice president of finance and Jason Wied to vice president of administration/corporate counsel (April 3).

-Team announces plans to celebrate 50th anniversary of Lambeau Field, the NFL's longest-tenured facility.
-An anniversary logo is created to mark the occasion with plans to feature it prominently, including on uniforms and on the field (May 15).
+Team announces plans to celebrate 50th anniversary of Lambeau Field, NFL's longest-tenured facility.
+Anniversary logo is created to mark the occasion with plans to feature it prominently, including on uniforms and on field (May 15).

-At team's quarterly meeting, the Board of Directors unanimously supports a move that will allow Bob Harlan, then Chairman of the Board, to serve as the Packers' principal executive officer despite having reached the mandatory retirement age, 70 (May 30).
+At team's quarterly meeting, board of directors unanimously supports a move that will allow Bob Harlan, then chairman of the board, to serve as Packers' principal executive officer despite having reached mandatory retirement age of 70 (May 30).